How to Make R&B Music

 Set the tempo and groove

 Most R&B sits between 60 and 100 BPM.
 Slower ballads can drop below 70, while more upbeat or trap-influenced R&B leans toward 80–100 with a half-time feel.
+If you are unsure how tempo shapes the feel of a track, our explainer on what BPM means in music is a good primer.
 The groove is laid-back: notes often land slightly behind the beat to create a relaxed, swaying pocket.
 Add subtle swing to your drums so they breathe.

 Write rich, soulful chords